Jschueller18/Personal-Potions/SUPABASE_SETUP.md

 - Verify that your environment variables are set correctly
 - Make sure the 'customers' table exists with the correct columns
 - Check that your Supabase project is on the active free tier
+- Verify that your API is correctly formatting data to match your database schema